Tips to Avoid a Labor Day Trip to the Vet

 Our pets will naturally want to be included in the festivities, so we have to beware of potential risks and ensure they enjoy themselves as much as we do,” explained Jessica Romine, DVM, DACVIM, BluePearl, Detroit (currently on sabbatical).
 “Also, be aware that fireworks and other loud noises may be happening, which can trigger anxiety in lots of dogs and cats and be prepared to handle this as well.”

-Follow these tips to avoid an unanticipated trip to the veterinarian this weekend.
+Labor Day tips to avoid unanticipated trips to the veterinarian

 - Be mindful of these grilling dangers.
 Oils from fat drippings and meats can lead to pancreatitis, which is inflammation of the pancreas, causing vomiting, diarrhea, intense abdominal discomfort.
 If ingested, charcoal for grilling can cause nausea, vomiting, inappetence, diarrhea, and even lead to gastrointestinal obstruction, which can be life-threatening.
 Assign a friend or family member to monitor the grill (and food) and look out for running dogs.
 A crash into the grill could cause accidental burn injuries for both people and pets.
 In addition, be sure there is a clear spot to place trash and leftovers, well out of the reach of curious dogs and cats.
 Dogs are notorious for finding corn cobs, kebab skewers, and other things left in a delicious-smelling garbage bin.
 You may also consider asking guests to keep plates well above dog-level, so they don’t go helping themselves while we’re still eating.